cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/tensorflow_model_defition.md

   - **variables.data-00000-of-00001**: File containing the actual variable data.
   - **variables.index**: File containing the index information for the variable data.

-Q: tell me the detail about cuda stream management in tensorflow
+# tell me the detail about cuda stream management in tensorflow

 CUDA stream management in TensorFlow is a sophisticated mechanism designed to optimize the execution of operations on NVIDIA GPUs.
 By leveraging CUDA streams, TensorFlow can achieve better concurrency, overlap computation with data transfer, and improve overall performance.
 Here’s a detailed look at how TensorFlow manages CUDA streams: